The professor and a dream

-A lot has been happening since I met culinary experts Professor Pushpesh Pant and Chef Nishant Choubey at the Tasting India Symposium in Delhi last December 2017.
+A LOT HAS BEEN HAPPENING since Professor Pushpesh Pant and Chef Nishant Choubey attended the Tasting India Symposium in Delhi in December 2017.
 At that time, Chef Nishant was curating food experiences at the elegant aero-city Roseate House.

 Soon after, Chef teamed up with the Professor to go full-speed on a mission redefine what Indian cuisine means to the world!
 A mission inspired by Tasting India’s Indian Food Manifesto.
 Globally, Indian cuisine suffers from pretty much the same fate as Chinese cuisine.
 The extraordinary subtlety and diversity of Indian cuisine is often lost in globally standardized dishes.
 Chicken Tikka Masala might make good business and comforting takeaway food for a Brit like me, but too often this kind of fare just ends up confining the image of Indian cuisine to an inexpensive, greasy afterthought.